Healthdirect Free Australian health advice you can count on.

 There are 4 different types of Kaposi sarcoma:

 • Classic (Mediterranean) Kaposi sarcoma usually affects older males of Mediterranean or Middle Eastern descent.
-It is often slow-growing and commonly affects the legs, ankles and feet.
+It usually grows slowly and often affects the legs, ankles and feet.

-• AIDS-related Kaposi sarcoma affects people living with HIV/AIDS.
+• AIDS-related Kaposi sarcoma affects people living with HIV and AIDS.

-• Latrogenic Kaposi sarcoma affects people who take medicines that weaken their immune system, for example, because they have had an organ transplant.
+• Iatrogenic Kaposi sarcoma affects people who take medicines that weaken their immune system, such as after an organ transplant.

-• Endemic (African) Kaposi sarcoma generally affects people who live in countries along the equator in Africa, especially children and young people.
+• Endemic (African) Kaposi sarcoma generally affects people who live in countries near the equator in Africa, especially children and young adults.

 What are the symptoms of Kaposi sarcoma?

-All of these symptoms are common in other conditions as well, so if you are worried, ask your doctor.
+All of these symptoms are common in other conditions as well.
+If you are worried, ask your doctor.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.